Ru28/Dictionary/README.md

 # Dictionary

-Implement a program that spell-checks a file,
+Implement a program that spell-checks a file
+C Dictionary HASH TABLE Implementation